Greater Manchester Combined Authority's story

-Phase 1 of Go Neutral is currently underway.
-We are delivering a pipeline of 20MW of new renewable energy generation and battery storage across all of GM's districts by 2023.
-This is supporting circa 575 jobs through feasibility, design and delivery.
+Phase 1 of Go Neutral has been underway since 2022.
+We will have delivered 20MW of new renewable energy generation and battery storage across all of GM's districts by 2023.
+This is supporting about 575 jobs through feasibility, design and delivery.

-To help streamline the procurement and delivery of these opportunities, we are currently putting in place a GMCA-led smart energy call-off framework.
-It will allow users to contract with providers to make carbon savings and/or cost savings through implementing 'smart energy interventions' to their buildings, car parks and land assets via a range of investment and delivery models.
-The framework will be accessible to all UK public sector organisations.
+To help streamline the procurement and delivery of these opportunities, we have put in place a GMCA-led smart energy ‘call-off framework’, to run between January 2022 and January 2025, worth up to £300 million.
+This rigorously-managed framework allows users to contract with providers to make carbon savings and/or cost savings through implementing 'smart energy interventions' to their buildings, car parks and land assets via a range of investment and delivery models.
+We have now made this innovative framework accessible to all public sector organisations across the UK.

-For GM, the initial phase (first three years) will seek to identify, develop, and deliver at least 85MW of power generation and potential supporting battery storage and electric vehicle charging infrastructure across 430 assets owned by 13 public sector partners.
-This might provide circa:
+For GM, the initial phase (the first three years) will seek to identify, develop, and deliver at least 85MW of power generation and potential supporting battery storage and electric vehicle charging infrastructure across 430 assets owned by 13 public sector partners.
+This is divided approximately as follows:

-- Plus additional potential battery storage, wind generation, EV forecourts and charging hubs
+- Additional potential battery storage, wind generation, EV forecourts and charging hubs.

-Share your learning and insights: The GMCA-led smart energy call-off framework will be accessible to all UK public sector organisations.
+Enable others by sharing your learning and insights: we have made our ground-breaking smart energy call-off framework accessible to all UK public sector organisations.

 Number of delivered smart energy schemes.